Rethinking Anticipation Tasks: Uncertainty-aware Anticipation of Sparse Surgical Instrument Usage for Context-aware Assistance: Evaluation

 \subsubsection{Evaluation Metrics:}

 We evaluate frame-wise based on a weighted mean absolute error (\textit{wMAE}).
 We average the MAE of 'anticipating' frames ($0 < r_h(x,\tau) < h$) and 'background' frames ($r_h(x,\tau)=h$) to compensate for the imbalance in the data.
 As instruments are not always predictable, a low recall does not necessarily indicate poor performance, making precision metrics popular for anticipation~\cite{gao2017red,vondrick2016anticipating}.
-We capture the idea of precision in the \textit{pMAE} as the MAE of predictions with $0.1h < \hat{f}^\tau_\theta(x) < 0.9h$ when the model is anticipating $\tau$.
+We capture the idea of precision in the \textit{pMAE}\footnote[1]{ \emph {Remark:} For future research, we do not recommend using the \emph{pMAE} metric since it can have undesirable properties in some situations.
+Specifically, adding small errors outside of the horizon can improve the overall score since errors inside the horizon are typically higher.
+Nevertheless, anticipation performance is still well represented through the \emph{wMAE} metric, which captures errors both inside and outside of the horizon.} as the MAE of predictions with $0.1h < \hat{f}^\tau_\theta(x) < 0.9h$ when the model is anticipating $\tau$.
 Factors are chosen for robustness against variations during 'background' predictions.